-The town of Lone Pine, California is located about three hours north of Los Angeles at the base of Mt.
+The town of Lone Pine, California sits about three hours north of Los Angeles at the base of Mt.
 Whitney, the tallest mountain in the contiguous United States.
 Its Alabama Hills just west of town have been a Hollywood favorite for going “on location” since 1920 (the first film we know to be shot there was Roscoe “Fatty” Arbuckle’s The Roundup).
 Since then the town’s movie list has grown to approximately 450 titles; westerns, sure (with Hopalong Cassidy, Gene Autry, The Lone Ranger, Mel Gibson’s Maverick and Quentin Tarantino’s Django Unchained), straight dramas (Humphrey Bogart and Russell Crowe were both there), comedies (Blake Edwards and Ricky & Lucy), Sci Fi (Tremors, even a few Star Treks) and the list goes on.
-Considered Lone Pine’s hallmark film is the George Stevens classic Gunga Din for which all of the exteriors were shot in those Alabama Hills, and a second Historical Marker commemorates that film.
+Considered Lone Pine’s Hallmark Film is the George Stevens classic Gunga Din for which all the exteriors were shot in those Alabama Hills, and a second Historical Marker commemorates that film.

 What makes the area particularly special is it’s still there.
 Let me explain.
 How many times have you wished you could visit a classic location only to find you can’t?
-I don’t mean you can’t get on a Studio Lot, or -- worse -- the Stage where they built the Dracula castle has been torn down (sadly a true story).
+And I don’t mean you can’t get on a Studio Lot or -- worse -- the Stage where they built the Dracula castle has been torn down (sadly a true story).
 I mean a location is gone.
 Parts of The Iverson’s Movie Ranch and Corriganville certainly come to mind.
 Well, Lone Pine’s Alabama Hills are – while public land – owned by The Bureau Of Land Management and California’s Department of Water and Power.
 So not only are they still there at all, they haven’t been touched since the classic movie days.
 Which means you can still get out there and visit them.
 You can literally stand where Errol Flynn stood.
 And Cary Grant and Gary Cooper and Tyrone Power.
 And Robert Downey Jr.!
 All that Afghanistan at the beginning of Iron Man?
 They didn’t go to Afghanistan, they went to Lone Pine!
-And maybe getting excited about where they shot something sounds crazy but I can't help it.
+And I admit it: getting excited about where they shot something sounds crazy but I can't help it.

 After all, more often, movie fans are as interested in Where It Was Done as How It Was Done.
-So as The Festival commemorates the movies made there, the fact that it’s continued as long as – and as well as – it has is up to the fans.
+So as The Festival commemorates the movies made there, the fact that it’s continued as long as – and as well as – it has is because of the fans.
 For attending each year, sure, but also for going up on their own throughout the year to enjoy the area.
 Not to mention the tireless efforts of the Festival and Museum Volunteers who share the movie-making history.
-And the Festival and Museum Boards – led tirelessly by the current director, Bob Sigman – for their throughout-the-year work in presenting – and protecting – that heritage.
+And the Festival and Museum Boards – led tirelessly by the current director, Bob Sigman [retired 2017] – for their throughout-the-year work in presenting – and protecting – that heritage.
 Indeed, with so many wonderful people involved, this year, twenty-five in, felt like a passing of the torch.
 What Mom & Dad, Ray & Kerry Powell, and so many people have made happen thus far is truly incredible.
-What a delight it is to still see so many fans – some of you! – continue to enjoy it.
+And what a delight it is to still see so many fans – some of you! – continue to enjoy it.
 Taking that torch and carrying it on.